 The Australian Nurserymen’s Fruit Improvement Company (ANFIC)

-ANFIC is a national company made up of twelve progressive nursery members.
-The company was formed in 1983 and is now registered in all states of Australia.
-It was incorporated in NSW in 1984.
+ANFIC is a national company made up of ten progressive nursery members.
+The company was formed in 1983 and is registered in all states of Australia.

 “Access to new varieties is not enough.
 The value lies in the ability to leverage intellectual knowledge associated with new varieties, and the ability to gain commercial traction in terms of market acceptance, retail support and critical mass.”